FortiGate

 Solution

 To troubleshoot a captive portal issue, it is best to understand how the end user device that should get its traffic 'captured', sees its internet access.
 Generally, browsers and operating systems come with means to detect whether it is behind a captive portal.
-Typically an unencrypted HTTP GET is sent to a certain website.
-If the response is unexpected, the device assumes it is behind a captive portal and it may then give a message to log in prior to using the network, similar to this:
+Typically, an unencrypted HTTP GET is sent to a certain website.
+If the response is unexpected, the device assumes it is behind a captive portal, and it may then give a message to log in before using the network, similar to this:

 captive portal examplecaptive portal example

-Each OS/Browser has some built-in unencrypted web pages it uses for testing. captive.apple.com, detectportal.firefox.com, msftconnecttest.com, connectivitycheck.gstatic.com to name some well-known examples.
+Each OS/Browser has some built-in unencrypted web pages it uses for testing.
+For example, captive.apple.com, detectportal.firefox.com, msftconnecttest.com, connectivitycheck.gstatic.com, to name some well-known detection resources.

 2. TCP handshake and HTTP connect (HTTP GET) to that IP.

 3. FortiGate blocks the HTTP request and redirects with HTTP response 302 or 303, or in later versions with HTTP 200.
-The response contains the redirect URL to FortiGate itself (FQDN:1000 for HTTP, FQDN:1003 for HTTPS).
+The response contains the redirected URL to FortiGate itself (FQDN:1000 for HTTP, FQDN:1003 for HTTPS).
+The URL/FQDN must point to the interface IP of this FortiGate, facing this client's captive portal network.
+Typically, that IP is the gateway IP for the client.

-Note: For HTTPS, 'config firewall auth-portal' is required to be set with a resolvable FQDN for the FortiGate.
+Note: For HTTPS to FortiGate, 'config firewall auth-portal' is required to be set with a resolvable FQDN for the FortiGate.
+It must resolve to the FortiGate interface IP, the default gateway for the client's subnet.

-Note that this requirement doesn't change when an external captive portal is used.
+Note that this requirement does not change when an external captive portal is used.
 This still must reflect the FortiGate FQDN.
 It must not reflect the external captive portal, like FortiAuthenticator.

 At this step, the browser or operating system detects it is behind a captive portal and a message similar to the example above may be displayed.

-4. Optional for HTTPS: DNS for the redirect URL (=FortiGate).
+4. Optional HTTPS: DNS for the redirect URLs FQDN (resolves to the FortiGate's client-facing interface).

-5. TCP handshake and HTTP/HTTPS connect to that IP (=FortiGate).
+5. TCP handshake and HTTP/HTTPS connect to that IP (i.e. FortiGate's IP of the client-facing interface).
 Display of the portal.

 Adding an external captive portal (like FortiAuthenticator):

-1. Redirect with HTTP 200/HTTP 302 or 303 to a FortiGate external resource (FortiAuthenticator, Azure, other portals).
+1. Redirect with HTTP 200/HTTP 302 or 303 to a FortiGate external resource (FortiAuthenticator, Azure, other portals), configured on the FortiGate interface as the 'External' address on the setting 'Authentication Portal'.

 3. TCP handshake and HTTP/HTTPS (inside TLS) connect to that IP (with redirect link included HTTP parameters, like (https://) portal.forti.lab/captive?login&post=(https://) fgt.fortilab.net:1003/fgtauth&magic=[...]&usermac=de:ad:be:ef:ca:fe&apmac=00:11:22:33:44:55&apip=102.189.68.135&apmac ...).

-4. Typically a portal policy evaluation against the redirect parameters (like a comparison to one of them, like usermac=de:ad:be:ef:ca:fe).
+4. Typically, a portal policy evaluation against the redirect parameters (like a comparison against the parameters, like usermac=de:ad:be:ef:ca:fe, apip, etc.).

 5. Display of the portal to the user via HTTP/HTTPS.

-8. FortiGate sends a RADIUS Access-Request with User-Name attribute (value taken from HTTP redirect in 12) and a random password that FortiAuthenticator accepts with an Access-Accept, including other AVP/VSA that may have to be returned.
+FortiGate sends a RADIUS Access-Request with User-Name attribute (value taken from HTTP redirect in 12) and the password that FortiAuthenticator accepts with an Access-Accept, including other AVP/VSA (like Fortinet-Group-Name) that may have to be returned.

 The following steps are for social login with FortiAuthenticator and are replacing step 11):